msupply-foundation/msupply_docs/content/coldchain/cold_chain_notifications.md

 ### Telegram Messenger notifications for mSupply Cold Chain

+*Note: To enable Telegram Messenger notifications mSupply Cold Chain must be used in conjunction with mSupply Desktop or Open mSupply.*

 Telegram Messenger is a free application that can be used on Android or iOS phones and tablets.
 It can also be used on Windows, Linux and Mac computers.